 These stunning plants’ white-veined foliage and yellow blooms contribute to their immense popularity within the gardening world.
 Yet, growing zebra plant is often tedious.

 They are very picky about ideal temperature and humidity.
 They prefer 70 degrees Fahrenheit for the entire year and 70% humidity, alongside plenty of indirect light.

 These tropical marvels hailing from Brazil are a real challenge for growing within your home.
 Homes rarely mimic the natural environment these plants are conditioned to live in.
 Even if your home or garden provides optimal conditions, their lifespan is frequently too short to allow you to fully enjoy their beauty.

 While these plants are familiar sights in most stores during fall, they are by no means simple to care for.

 Their lush green leaves are covered in yellow, orange, and red veins that are a sight to behold.
 However, once you get to the specifics, you will encounter issues that might give you a headache!

 This plant is sensitive to low light and has some watering problems.
 Also, it has a tendency to lose its dazzling colors if frequently moved from place to place.

 Therefore, having some knowledge about this plant is crucial.
-So feel free to take a look at the following guide.

 9. Banana Plants